At our houses we reach out to help others

-For over two decades, Ronald McDonald House Charities® of Hawaii has offered a loving home-away-from-home to families needing to be near their seriously ill or injured children while they're being treated at Honolulu area hospitals.
+For over three decades, Ronald McDonald House Charities® of Hawaii has offered a loving home-away-from-home to families needing to be near their seriously ill or injured children while they're being treated at Honolulu area hospitals.

 About Our Organization

 Fred Hill and our history

 It all started in 1982, when a group of concerned citizens began work to open a Ronald McDonald House in Hawaii.
 The group was composed of parents of previously hospitalized children, medical personnel, business people, representatives of the Junior League of Honolulu, the March of Dimes, and the hospital Auxiliary of KMCWC.
 Based on their personal experiences and the testimony of nurses and social workers, there was an overwhelming need in Hawaii for an affordable, temporary “home-away-from-home” for the families of children hospitalized with serious life-threatening illnesses.
 Based on this need, the capital campaign for the project was hugely successful.